 Bath, England, has the ability to charm you from the very second you arrive and engulf you with its vast history, so that you never want to leave.
-However, limited vacation time and the desire to see as much of south west England as possible will likely have you skipping in and out of this terrific city in a short 2 days.
+However, limited vacation time and the desire to see as much of England as possible will likely have you skipping in and out of this terrific city in a short 1 or 2 days.
 That’s okay, because we’ve got a plan for how to spend 2 days in Bath wisely to get the most out of your time in the city.

 Driving from one of the nearby airports is the most convenient way to get to Bath.
 We rented a car at Heathrow.
 It’s less than a 2-hour drive from there.
 There’s also an International airport in Bristol, which is within 30-minutes drive of Bath.
 Parking is available in a number of public lots around the city, though during the busiest times of the year, it might be difficult to find a spot.

 If you’d rather not drive, there are direct trains that run from London and nearby cities into Bath (some involve switching trains in Bristol).
 From Paddington Station to Bath Spa station, the journey is only an hour and a half.

 Tip: Pick up Bath’s Official Visitor Card for #3 and take advantage of discounts and offers (like 10-15% off and two-for-one deals) at a number of area businesses, including restaurants, activities and shopping.

 See a little of Bath in our video, below:

 Day One – Arrive by 10am

 The Roman Baths – 1.5 – 2 hrs